dgraph-io/dgraph/wiki/content/query-language/index.md

 For example, `@filter(eq(occupations, "Teacher"))` at the root of the query or the parent edge will display all the occupations from a list of each node in an array but will only include nodes which have `Teacher` as one of the occupations.
+However, filtering on value edge is not supported.

 ### Reverse Edges